berachain/guides/apps/gelato-vrf/README.md

 There are two types of VRF contracts available in this repository:

-1. Gelato VRF

 > [!NOTE]
-> Check the deployed addresses for each network in the deployments folder.
+> Check the deployed addresses for each network in the `deployments/` folder, which is automatically created at the root of the `gelato-vrf/` directory following a deployment.

 ## Gelato VRF: `SimpleVRFContract`